floswald/SMM.jl/README.md

-# MomentOpt.jl: Moment Optimization Library for Julia
+# SMM.jl: Simulated Method of Moments for Julia

 | **Documentation** | **Build Status**                                                                                |
 |:---------------------:|:------------------:|
 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] |

+*Notice*: this package was previously called *MomentOpt.jl*.

 This package provides a `Julia` infrastructure for *[Simulated Method of Moments](http://en.wikipedia.org/wiki/Method_of_simulated_moments)* estimation, or other problems where we want to optimize a non-differentiable objective function.
 The setup is suitable for all kinds of **likelihood-free estimators** - in general, those require evaluating the objective at many regions.
 The user can supply their own algorithms for generating successive new parameter guesses.
 We provide a set of MCMC template algorithms.
 The code can be run in serial or on a cluster.